-Adjusts the linear coefficient of variation (Lcv) and the linear skewness (LSkew) for a chosen site in a pooling group x pooling group derived with the Pool function
+Adjusts the linear coefficient of variation (Lcv) and the linear skewness (LSkew) for a chosen site in a pooling group х pooling group derived with the Pool function SiteID the identification number of the site in the pooling group that is to be changed (character or integer) lcv The user supplied Lcv. numeric lskew The user supplied LSkew. numeric

-'''

 LRatioChange(x, SiteID, lcv, lskew)

-'''